ABCxFF/diepindepth/protocol/serverbound.md

 ## **`0x09` Take Tank Packet**

 This packet is for requesting to control a tank, like a dominator.
-It can be sent in any gamemode, but if there is no available tank to take then a [notification](/protocol/clientbound.md#0x03-notification-packet) with the text *"Someone has already taken that tank"* is sent.
+It can be sent in any gamemode, but if there is no available tank to take, then a [notification](/protocol/clientbound.md#0x03-notification-packet) with the text *"Someone has already taken that tank"* is sent.

 Format:
 > `09`